bbmokhtari/django-translations/docs/reference/context.rst

    .. method:: read(lang=None)

-      Read the translations of the context's purview in a language
+      Read the translations of the context's purview in a language.

       Applies the translations on the :attr:`translatable fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the